simonmortensen23/Project1/README.md

 - The code to make footer links was taken from the CI [Love Running](https://github.com/simonmortensen23/love-running) project
 - The code to make the timeline was inspired by [dcodes youtube video](https://www.youtube.com/watch?v=AIDiMA_C3sg&ab_channel=dcode)
+- The content of the timeline was taken from [lifeinnorway.net](https://www.lifeinnorway.net/viking-timeline/)

 ### Media